 Extra cover on top of the SRA’s minimum requirements can also be purchased if required.
 This is called an 'excess layer' or 'top-up' and the total amount of cover will depend on the size of the firm and its exposure to risk.

-Although it's not law firm specific, you can also read our informative guide on choosing the right level of professional indemnity cover.
+Although it's not law firm specific, you can also read our informative guide Limit of Indemnity - How Much Is Enough.

-Trading without adequate professional indemnity insurance is a serious breach of the regulatory requirements and a firm will be prevented from trading and closed down if they can-not obtain cover.
+Not a good idea!
+Trading without adequate professional indemnity insurance is a serious breach of the regulatory requirements and a firm will be prevented from trading and closed down if they cannot obtain cover.
 The availability of professional indemnity insurance for every law firm should not be taken for granted as there are numerous examples of the SRA closing down firms who were unable to obtain cover.

 This guidance note is intended for information purposes only.
-Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
-This guidance note shall not be reproduced in any form without our prior permission. © 2017 Professional Indemnity Insurance Brokers Ltd
+It is not and does not purport to be legal advice or specific insurance advice.
+Whilst all care has been taken to ensure its accuracy at the time of writing it is not to be regarded as a substitute for specific advice.
+If you require specific advice, please contact your brokers or call us on 0345 251 4000.
+This guidance note shall not be reproduced in any form without our prior permission. © All copyright is owned by Professional Indemnity Insurance Brokers Ltd.